 Fear sets in, like an unwanted guest who is way past overstaying their welcome.
 I start to fear for my children, my business, my marriage, my health, my finances, my mind.
 My thoughts completely spin out of control.

 I try to think about happy things but somehow each thought twists its way back to being afraid of something, anything.
 So I pick up the only weapon I have: my Bible.

 I find Isaiah 12:2 and the worlds leap off of the page and dig deep into my soul.

 Behold, God is my salvation; I will trust, and will not be afraid; for the Lord God is my strength and my song, and he has become my salvation. –

 God is my savior.
 No matter what the future brings, God is with me.
 For that reason I will trust God and not my thoughts.
 I will trust God and not my feelings.
-I will trust God and not life’s uncertainties.
+I’ll trust God and not life’s uncertainties.
 I will trust God and not fear.